jmillpps/reality/README.md

 - Where constraints are weak, interactions behave **probabilistically**.
 - **The accumulation of constraints over time defines the structure of physical law.**

+Imagine traffic flowing through a city.
+Traffic laws don't physically force cars to move a certain way, but they shape probabilities, making some paths more stable or likely than others.
+Similarly, Perticles don’t directly cause interactions—they probabilistically guide interactions toward stable, sustainable pathways.

 Thus, the so-called **"laws of physics" are simply self-consistent statistical regularities**.

 ## **Why Space Is an Effect, Not a Substance**